 Pink Diamond Engagement Ring

 The process is called High-Pressure High Temperature (HPHT).
 This procedure is also used to “paint” colorless diamonds.
 For instance, an extremely light brown diamond can be changed into a D colorless diamond, the highest grade of color.
-Other colors like the greens and pinks are achieved through dyeing or irradiation.
+Other colors like the greens AND pinks are achieved through dyeing or irradiation.

 Brown Diamond Engagement Ring

 Brown diamonds occur because of a structural defects known as lattice.
 On the molecular level, it’s a deformation that causes certain wavelengths of light to be absorbed and others reflected.
 As it forms, the stones color spectrum is in the pinks moves to red and finally brown.

 Green Diamond Engagement Ring

 Geologist have no idea why purple diamonds are purple.
 At least they’re honest.
 They do have a theory that it is due to post-growth plastic deformation.
-Since I’m certain we all know what that means I’ll go look it up.
+Since we’re all certain what even that means –

 Plastic deformation can be applied in the creation of a variety of items constructed with metal or plastic, and can be conducted under controlled circumstances, or may occur unintentionally.
-Geologists believe this post-growth deformation happens when the diamond travels from the mantle to the surface through magma.
-No wonder they’re rare!
+Geologists believe this post-growth deformation happens when the diamond travels from the mantle to the surface through magma.”